Losant/losant-mqtt-ruby/README.md

 connect()
 ```

 Connects the device to the Losant platform.
-Hook the connect event to know when
+Hook the `:connect` event to know when
 a connection has been successfully established.
 Returns the device instance
 to allow chaining.